postgrespro/jsquery/README.md

          *.y = 1 , entry 1     +
          y = 2 , entry 2       +

-Unfortunately, jsonb have no statistics yet.
-That's why JsQuery optimizer has to do imperative decision while selecting conditions to be evaluated using index.
-This decision is made by assumtion that some condition types are less selective than others.
-Optimizer divides conditions into following selectivity class (listed by descending of selectivity).
+Unfortunately, Postgres does not collect statistics for jsonb yet.
+Because of that, the JsQuery optimizer has to make an imperative decision about whether to use an index while evaluating a JsQuery expression.
+This decision is made by assuming that some conditions are less selective than others.
+The optimizer divides conditions into following selectivity classes (listed in descending order of selectivity):

  1. Equality (x = c)
  2. Range (c1 < x < c2)